 Contaminated fuel can cause serious damage to your car’s engine and leave you with a hefty bill for repairs.

-There are two common types of fuel contamination in Ireland – ‘laundered’ diesel and petrol ‘stretching’.
-These are both illegal and can be costly for unsuspecting motorists.
+‘Laundered’ diesel and petrol ‘stretching’ are the two most common types of contaminated fuel in Ireland.
+They are both illegal and can be costly for unsuspecting motorists.

 Illegal traders remove this dye and sell it as road fuel.
 Diesel is ‘laundered’ or washed by removing the dye, either using acid or passing it through filters.
-This illegal laundering can have a number of side effects, including the removal of lubricants in the fuel which can affect the fuel pump and engine, acid corrosion of the engine and damage to the exhaust gas after-treatment system.
+This illegal laundering can have a number of side effects, including removing lubricants in the fuel which can affect your car’s fuel pump and engine, acid corrosion of your engine and damage to the exhaust gas after-treatment system.

-The possible symptoms of laundered diesel are: the car may suffer a noticeable loss in power, it may not run as smoothly as before and a ‘check engine’ light may appear on the dashboard.
+If you put laundered diesel in your car it may suffer a noticeable loss in power, it may not run as smoothly as before and a ‘check engine’ light may appear on the dashboard.